-Created in 1974 as regional secretariat of the International Office of Catholic Education, the European Committee for Catholic Education (CEEC) is today a non-profit International Association (according to the Belgian law of 27th June 1921).
+Established in 1974 as the regional secretariat of the International Office of Catholic Education, the European Committee for Catholic Education (CEEC) is today an international non-profit Association (according to the Belgian law of 27 June 1921).

-It is an instrument of cooperation for 28 networks of Catholic education in 26 Central, Eastern and Western European countries: Albania, Austria, Belgium (both Flemish and French speaking), Bosnia-Herzegovina, Croatia, Czech Republic Denmark, England & Wales, France, Germany, Greece, Hungary, Ireland (Eire), Italy, Lithuania, the Netherlands, Norway, Poland, Portugal, Romania, Scotland, Slovakia, Slovenia, Spain, Sweden, Switzerland and Ukraine.
+It is a tool of cooperation of 29 Catholic education networks in 27 Central, Eastern and Western European countries: Albania, Austria, Belgium (both Flemish and French speaking), Bosnia-Herzegovina, Croatia, Czech Republic Denmark, England & Wales, France, Germany, Greece, Hungary, Ireland (Eire), Italy, Lithuania, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Scotland, Slovakia, Slovenia, Spain, Sweden, Switzerland and Ucraine.

-The CEEC is a meeting place for the leaders of these networks, but also a centre of study and information.
-Furthermore, it assumes the role of promoter of free Catholic education alongside different European bodies.
-Thus, the CEEC represents more than 35,000 schools and some 8 million students.
+The CEEC is a meeting place for the leaders of these networks, but also a centre for study and information.
+In addition, it assumes the role of promoter of free Catholic education with the different European bodies.
+As a result, the CEEC represents more than 35,000 schools and about 8 million students.

-Collaboration with stakeholders and representatives from the Christian education community materialise in the structural plan via common actions with parents, via the European Christian Parents Association (CEPEC).
+Collaboration with stakeholders and representatives of the Christian educational community is structurally realized through joint actions with parents, through the European Associaton of Christian Parents (CEPEC).
 The CEEC also closely collaborates with the European Union of Former Students of Catholic Teaching (UNAEC-Europe).